-FNP and NE students are responsible for obtaining their preceptors 6 to 8 weeks prior to the beginning of the practicum course.
+FNP and NE students are responsible for obtaining their preceptors six to eight weeks prior to the beginning of the practicum course.
 An institutional agreement must be signed by the preceptor or CEO of the health care facility prior to practicum experience.
-Students are required to submit the following preceptor information to be reviewed and approved by the graduate program coordinator.
+Students are required to submit the following preceptor information to be reviewed and approved by the graduate clinical placement coordinator six to eight weeks prior to the beginning of the practicum course.

-- Name of the Preceptor

-- Name and address of the health care facility, college or university

-- Phone and fax number of the facility

-- Name and phone number of the contact person
+- > Name of the Preceptor - > Name and address of the health care facility, college or university - Phone and fax number of the facility - > Name and phone number of the contact person

-- Curriculum vitae of the preceptor